wireapp/wire-docs/src/how-to/install/configure-federation.rst

           }
         }

-* As of October 2021, this domain is used in the UI alongside user information.
+* As of October 2021, this domain is used in the User Interface alongside user information.
   (This may or may not change in the future)

-   * Example: Using the same as above, for backends you federate with, Alice would be displayed with the human-readable username ``@alice@example.com``
+   * Example: Using the same example as above, for backends you federate with, Alice would be displayed with the human-readable username ``@alice@example.com`` for users on other backends.

 .. warning ::